 - if the work required a building permit, the builder will be liable for the defects – both for damages for breach of contract and by extension, breach of the section 8 warranties – for 10 years after the OP or CFI is given; and

-- if the work did not require a building permit (or none was obtained) then the 10 year limitation period in section 134 of the Building Act will not apply and the six year limitation period under section 5(1) of the LAA will apply by default.
+- if the work did not require a building permit (or none was obtained) then the 10-year limitation period in section 134 of the Building Act will not apply and the 6-year limitation period under section 5(1) of the LAA will apply by default.

-And unless an owner or subsequent purchaser can show ‘vulnerability’ arising from an inability to protect themselves from the works carried out by a builder, designer or other project participant, then a Court or Tribunal is unlikely to find that the relevant party owed to that owner or subsequent purchaser a concurrent duty of care.
+And unless an owner or subsequent purchaser can show ‘vulnerability’ arising from an inability to protect themselves from the works carried out by a builder, designer or developer, then a Court or Tribunal is unlikely to find that the relevant party owed to that owner or subsequent purchaser a concurrent duty of care.